LISFLOOD input files

 Reservoir ID -> conservative storage rclim.txt Lookup table: reservoir ID -> conservative storage volume $[m^3]$

-Reservoir ID -> flood storage limit rflim.txt Lookup table: reservoir ID -> conservative storage volume $[m^3]$
+Reservoir ID -> flood storage limit rflim.txt Lookup table: reservoir ID -> flood storage volume $[m^3]$

 Reservoir ID -> minimum outflow rminq.txt Lookup table: reservoir ID -> minimum outflow $[m^3\s]$